 Getting Married in the UK as a Visitor

 Every year, thousands of people chose to get married in the UK, but have no intention of staying here.
-Whether or not one of the couple is British, it is important that anyone planning to get married in the UK does not do so when they have entered the UK as a visitor.
+Whether or not one of the couple is British, it is important that anyone planning to get married in the UK does not do so when they have entered the UK as a Standard visitor.
 This includes those who have a multi-entry visa or those who are non-visa nationals.
-The Immigration Rules state that someone who enters the UK as a visitor must not intend to marry, form a civil partnership or give notice to marry or form a civil partnership, unless they have entered in a specific Visitor for Marriage category.
-If you were to give notice to marry or even get married while in the UK as a standard visitor, there is a risk that the Home Office could find that you exercised deception on entering the UK by failing to disclose this intention.
+The Immigration Rules state that someone who enters the UK as a visitor must not intend to marry, form a civil partnership or give notice to marry or form a civil partnership, unless they have entered in a specific Marriage Visitor category.
+If you were to give notice to marry or even get married while in the UK as a Standard visitor, there is a risk that the Home Office could find that you exercised deception on entering the UK by failing to disclose this intention.
 This could potentially therefore affect your ability to return to the UK again.

 The ‘marriage or civil partnership visit visa’ specifically permits people to both get married or form a civil partnership, as well as giving notice to marry while they are in the UK.
 When assessing an application in this category, the Entry Clearance Officer must be satisfied that the person does not intend to be party to a sham marriage.
 This gives UKVI the opportunity to assess the genuineness of any relationship prior to granting someone entry to the UK, which they would not have if a person has entered as a visitor without the endorsement for marriage or civil partnership.
 Those who normally do not need a visa to enter the UK as a visitor (non-visa nationals) will need to apply in advance if they intend to marry.

-Individuals who enter in this category can stay for up to six months, but cannot switch into any other category from within the UK, and must demonstrate that they intend to leave the UK at the end of their stay.
+Individuals who enter in this category can stay for up to six months, but cannot normally switch into any other category from within the UK, and must demonstrate that they intend to leave the UK at the end of their stay.
 Therefore, if you do want to stay in the UK longer, there may be other categories which are more appropriate for your circumstances.
-An early conversation with your Fiancee about where you want to get married and where you want to live after the wedding could help save making the wrong application.
+An early conversation with your partner about where you want to get married and where you want to live after the wedding could help save making the wrong application.

-If your partner is British or holds Indefinite Leave to Remain in the UK (Settled), and you want to come to the UK to get married and then remain in the UK, the appropriate application is as a Fiancé(e) under Appendix FM.
+If your partner is British or holds Indefinite Leave to Remain in the UK (Settlement), and you want to come to the UK to get married and then remain in the UK, the appropriate application is as a Fiancé(e) under Appendix FM.

 This application will initially be granted for a period of six months to allow you to get married (and if for any reason you can’t get married in that time, it can be extended).
 After you are married you can switch into the Spouse category, without leaving the UK.